kristinemlarson/gnssrefl/README.md

 **Example from Greenland:**

 Let us look at two days of data collected on the Greenland Ice Sheet.
-You already have one file.
-Now make one three years later.
+You already have one SNR file.
+Now make one for a date three years later.

 <code>rinex2snr gls1 2014 271</CODE>

-Now run <code>quickLook</code>

 <CODE>quickLook gls1 2011 271</CODE>